Caistor Grammar School: School buildings

 The school previously owned several other buildings in Caistor, including the "Red House" next to Bank Lane, which were used as boarding accommodation.
 These have now however been sold off.

 In 2010, as part of the Government Building Schools for the Future scheme, Caistor Grammar School secured funding to build an extension to Lindsey House, to provide renovated music facilities, another ICT facility and a room for food technology, something that is new to the CGS curriculum.
 The funding was secured only days before the scheme was scrapped by the Educational Secretary Michael Gove.
 The facilities were completed by the following Christmas, and were officially opened by celebrity chef Rachel Green on 24 May 2011.
 The food technology facilities were removed in 2018 to provide for an extended and remodelled dining area, stemming from the facilities' lack of use.

 In 2013, a new science building was constructed adjacent to Lindsey House, named the Olympic Torch Building to honour the five CGS pupils who carried the torch for the London 2012 Olympic Games, as well as Jordan Duckitt, one of the seven young athletes to light the cauldron.
 A former student donated her Olympic torch which is on display at the main entrance.
 The building was opened in September 2013 by UK Sport chair Baroness Sue Campbell.
+The Olympic Torch building is currently used by the physics department.

+To replace the aging "New Hall", the school decided to replace it with "The Newbolt Centre", to honour the English poet Henry Newbolt, who was enrolled at Caistor Grammar School.
+This new "New Hall" has PV cells, an air source heat pump and insulation (the new hall was noted by staff and student alike that it was incredibly cold and hot, weather dependant, and that the small heating element was not very effective).